Some dance pedagogy guidelines by Richard Powers

 It's great if you can make your class convey more than just steps, but it's not necessary.

 Have a greater concern with your students' progress and comprehension than in enhancing your own reputation.
 This dedication must be sincere, and not just an act.
-Effective teaching is like good dance partnering, in that it's primarily dancing for your partner's success, rather than showing off your own fancy steps.
+Effective teaching is like good dance partnering, in that it's primarily dancing for your partner's success, rather than showing off yourself.

 This concern for your students is also a sign of maturity.
 Small children constantly clamor, "Look at me Daddy!
 Watch me Mommy!"
 Then we grow up, and we (hopefully) mature into valuing others' happiness and progress.
-The few teachers who don't understand this stand out in bold relief to their students, as self-absorbed grandstanders more interested in displaying their erudition than in helping their students learn the material.
+The few teachers who don't understand this are quite obvious to their students, as self-absorbed grandstanders more interested in displaying their greatness than in helping their students learn the material.

 But I know you're completely devoted to your students' success, or else you wouldn't have made it to the bottom of this page.